 It was a big experience when I first got the camera.
 The images I got from the camera was very good but I also had a lot of technical problems.

 The image quality from this camera is very good.
 It gives a very clean look together with the amazing Kodak colors.
-Compared to Fujifilm’s digital cameras, the Kodak colors are more film like, more organic.
-It’s a bit like film where you sometimes take a photo and magical happens that you don’t expect from a digital sensor.
+Compared to Fujifilm’s digital cameras (my previous favorite when it comes to colors), the Kodak colors looks more like analog film, more organic.
+And it’s a bit like analog film where you sometimes take a photo and magical happens that you don’t expect from a digital sensor (there is this excitement of you don’t know what you are gonna get).
 The photos also has a bit of retro feel to it, so I mostly used the camera for more retro or kitch subjects.

-Another pro is the sharpness, the Mamiya / Schneider lenses are very good, a more sharp look (or maybe it’s the pop it has?) than I have had from any APS-C or full frame camera.
-If you also has experience with digital medium format this might not wow you, but for me it did.
+Another pro is the sharpness, the Mamiya / Schneider Phase One lenses are very good, a more sharp look and more 3D-pop than I have had from any APS-C or full frame camera.

 Forrest area in Sjællands Odde –